perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

   endscript
 }
 ```
+Save / exit `ctrl+0` then `ctrl+x`

 Reset log rotate
 ```
 sudo systemctl restart logrotate
 ```

-Set CPU to performance mode (careful with this if you are adapting these configs to different hardware)
+Set CPU to performance mode (YMMV with Equinix hardware - careful with this if you are adapting these configs to different hardware!!)
 ```
 sudo apt-get install cpufrequtils